-"China has never had a real success story when it comes to building a software and application ecosystem... particularly when it comes to basic software like compilers, debuggers, an OS, basic libraries, upper application frameworks, and so on.
-There are gaps in the overall contribution of similar software. but the current growth is relatively fast.
-Many domestic companies have continued to improve such software, and the gap is narrowing step by step."64 has invested in developing a series of indigenous processors, with IIT-Madras' Shakti program leading the way.65 The hope is that a more commoditized industry will undercut premium pricing for processors, upending the semiconductor market and turning the industry into more of a services business.
-Indian firms, already world-class service providers, could then leverage the country's electrical engineering talent to compete with the global players on everything outside the highest-end chips.66
+"China has never had a real success story when it comes to building a software and application ecosystem... particularly when it comes to basic software like compilers, debuggers, an OS, basic libraries, upper application frameworks. and SO on.
+There are gaps in the overall contribution of similar software, but the current growth is relatively fast.
+Many domestic companies have continued to improve such software, and the gap is narrowing step by step."63

+Other emerging economies could gain from RISC-V's potential to reshape the industry, too.
+The Indian government has invested in developing a series of indigenous processors, with IIT-Madras' Shakti program leading the way.64 The hope is that a more commoditized industry will undercut premium pricing for processors, upending the semiconductor market and turning the industry into more of a services business.
+Indian firms, already world-class service providers, could then leverage the country's electrical engineering talent to compete with the global players on everything outside the highest-end chips.65